ChineloOgbonnah/Power-BI-Project/README.md

 - Out-of-Stock Products Button:
 This button navigates to;
-  1. Total Units Sold = 1M
+  1. Total Units Sold = 1M,
-  2. Average Daily Units Sold (ADUS) = 1494
+  2. Average Daily Units Sold (ADUS) = 1494,
-  3. Average Daily Sales (ADS) = $19.79K
+  3. Average Daily Sales (ADS) = $19.79K,
   4. Out-of-Stock Inventory = A table visual showing out-of-stock products, their location, ADUS and ADS.

   ![](Out_of_stock_products.PNG)

 The out-of-stock inventory with the lowest ADS is Classic Dominoes ($61.19) with an ADUS of 5 while that with the highest ADS is Action Figure ($1,269.52) with an ADUS of 126.
 This implies that even though sales will be lost with both products being out-of-stock, more sales will be lost with the unavailability of Action Figure than it will be lost with Classic Dominoes.
 This also applies to the locations that have higher ADS of these products.

+- Inventory Cost Button:
+This opens up;
+  1. Inventory Cost visual = $300.21K,
+  2. Inventory Days = 15 days,
+  3. Inventory Cost by Store = a clustered bar chart visual showing stores and the total cost of their inventory at hand,
+  4. Inventory Days by Store = a clustered bar chart visual showing stores and the total number of days their inventory at hand will last.